 Fix AVD Error 0x3000046 PowerShell Way

 As per Microsoft documentation and Microsoft support engineer, we need to use the PowerShell command to fix this issue.
-There is a PowerShell command to assign this a user to a personal desktop.
+There is a PowerShell command to assign this user to a personal desktop.

 Update-AzWvdSessionHost -HostPoolName $hostpoolname -Name $sessionhostname -ResourceGroupName $resourcegroupname -AssignedUser $userupn